 2. Build a story by ordering the content into a list

-Now that you have your best content offers organized, the next step is to determine the order you should send them that best crafts a story about your product.
+Now that you have your best content offers organized, the next step is to determine the order you should send them that best establishes a story about your product.
 This is typically based on content topics.
 Start with the broadest content (i.e. top of the funnel) and work down to specific content about your product (middle and bottom of funnel).

 3. Set a clear goal (e.g. become an MQL)

-We want to keep nurturing a lead with your best content until they request a demo to speak to the sales team, thus becoming an MQL.
+You want to keep nurturing a lead with your best content until they request a demo, thus becoming an MQL.
 Other goals might be to download a specific bottom-of-funnel content item, like a case study about your product.
 Either way, a nurture workflow should have a specific goal.
-Once a lead achieves that goal, they exit the nurture workflow and no longer receive those emails.
+Once a lead achieves that goal, they exit the nurture workflow and no longer receive the emails.